rule

 Text 14

-Those elements, which on themselves could not produce the material universe, having combined with the union of the divine produced a globe that shone like gold.
+Those elements, which separately could not bring about the coherence of the material universe, produced in combination with the union of the divine, a globe that shone like gold.

 Those elements, which on themselves could not produce the material universe, having combined with the union of the divine produced a globe that shone like gold.
 (Vedabase)